 Christopher Burgess (@burgessct) is the CEO, President and co-founder of Prevendra.
-He is also an author, speaker, advisor, consultant and advocate for effective security strategies, be they for your company, home or family.
+He is an author, speaker, advisor, consultant and advocate for effective security strategies, be they for your company, home or family.
+He is the voice of Senior Online Safety, keeping all safe and secure.

 Prior to Prevendra, he served as the Chief Security Officer, President Public Sector and Chief Operating Officer (2011-2013) of a small start-up within the big data analytic space, Atigeo.
 And he also previously served as the Senior Security Advisor to the Chief Security Officer of Cisco, where he focused on intellectual property strategies.
 Additionally, also while at Cisco, Christopher led the following teams within the Corporate Security Programs Office: Global Threat Analysis providing geopolitical, economic and security analysis to Cisco strategists; Global Investigative Support providing forensic support to the enterprise’s investigatory groups; Global Government Security Office implementation; the US Government Security Office (NISPOM/DCID); and the eLitigation & eDiscovery support (EDRM) efforts within Cisco.

-Christopher co-authored the book, “Secrets Stolen, Fortunes Lost, Preventing Intellectual Property Theft and Economic Espionage in the 21st Century” (Syngress, March 2008) and contributed to “Bringing the Social Media Revolution to Healthcare” (Mayo Clinic, October 2012), with his contribution of the chapter on privacy.
+Christopher recently authored the ebook, “Senior Online Safety” (Prevendra, March 2014) and co-authored the book, “Secrets Stolen, Fortunes Lost, Preventing Intellectual Property Theft and Economic Espionage in the 21st Century” (Syngress, March 2008) and contributed to “Bringing the Social Media Revolution to Healthcare” (Mayo Clinic, October 2012), with a chapter on privacy.
 He contributes on a monthly basis to the The Huffington Post beginning with the seminal piece, “A Common Sense Approach to Social Media,” as well as the Spanish language edition, El Huffington Post.
 In addition, his CSO magazine contributions are highlighted by three pieces, “Social Elements of Security Policy and Messaging” the study “Nation States’ Espionage and Counterespionage, Overview of the 2007 Global Economic Espionage Landscape,” and Inadvertent Disclosure: Know the risks.

 He was most recently featured in a Forbes piece: What do Former CIA Spies do When They Quit the Spy Game?